yvesdj/3DProject/README.md

 disgame

 ## Introduction
-BosonForce is a simple **FPS** game made by Yve's De Jonghe en Arne Janssens, 2 students of AP.
+BosonForce is a simple **FPS** game made by Yve's De Jonghe and Arne Janssens, 2 students of AP.
 The game's style is heavily inspired by TRON.

 ###### Features